Meet our KMC Georgia Teachers

 Mayra has been a student of the New Kadampa Tradition since 2003.
 She is a member of the Teacher Training Program and has attended multiple international teachings and meditation retreats, including a month-long retreat at the renowned KMC International Meditation Centre in Glen Spey, NY.
 A Puerto Rican native, Mayra has also served on KMC Georgia’s management team and its Board of Directors

-Celeste Greene has been a student of Kadampa Meditation Center Georgia since 2010 and is currently the Education Program Coordinator.
-In this role she works with the Resident Teacher to plan meditation classes, workshops, day courses, and retreats.
+Celeste Greene has been a student of Kadampa Meditation Center Georgia since 2010.
 She is also part of the Teacher Training Program.
 Celeste is delighted for the opportunity to share her experience living a happier more peaceful life and help others do the same.
 In her professional life, Celeste is the founder of Laughter Yoga Atlanta, a company that focuses on leading laughter-based wellness programming in corporate and senior living environments.
 She is also an Inman Park resident.

 Andy Jewett has been a student at Kadampa Meditation Center Georgia since 2009 and is part of the Teacher Training Program.
 His easy-going teaching style is geared for those who are new to meditation while still being beneficial to advanced meditators.
 In his professional life, Andy is an x-ray tech.